 Persephone presents a lot of information in the form of tables (also known as "grids").
 These tables support standard sort, search, and filtering controls.
-For example, here's a typical table that contains Annotation qualifiers:
+In addition to the shortcuts described below, all of these options are accessible via the table's context menu.

 • Sort: Click the sort on the left side of the column header to sort the table by that column (you can also click the column header's text, in this case "Name").
 Click again to reverse the sort direction (the arrow will point upwards when sort order is reversed).
 Click again to return to default ordering; the arrow will disappear in this case (but you could always click a column header to sort the table by that column once more).